filsch/hypertension_prediction_models_hunt_study/README.md

 #### The Framingham risk model recalibrated using HUNT Study data

-Lastly, we include the Framingham risk model after recalibration to the HUNT Study data using method 2 suggested by Steyerberg \[cite\].
-Again, note the use of the original data.
-See Table A … in … for details on the recalibrated model.
+Lastly, we include the Framingham risk model after recalibration to the HUNT Study data using method 2 suggested by Steyerberg
+\[[6](#ref-steyerberg2004)\] .
+See Table in S4 Table in the development article for details on adaptations made to the model to fit the available data in the HUNT Study \[main article\].

 ``` r
 #We use the same dataset as for 'framingham'